Maryland, United StatesRanked among top 30 universities in US

 Faculty to student ratio is 1:17 with total faculty and staff to be around 9000.
 The class sizes go from about 30 to 40.
 UMD has been home to 4 Nobel Laureates who have been faculties.
 Students know the Sciences classes to be very hard and the English classes to be extremely delightful.
 Professors are known to be passionate about subject and teaching.
 Students find it very difficult to get good grades here and one needs to work very hard.
 Popular professors are Dr James Glass (Politics), Dr Eugenie Clark (Oceanography), etc.

 Having a huge campus of 1250 acres, UMD is known for its Red-brick Georgian buildings.
 The Center point for the university is a lawn called McKeldin Mall, the university with a spectacular number of 7500 trees on campus.
 The Mall houses the McKeldin Library (named after an ex-governor) which has a good collection of books and study space.
 The most popular Testudo statue, which as a tradition is touched for good luck, is placed right outside the library.
 The XFINITY Center is where great basketball games are played.
-Another stadium is the Capitol One filed Stadium which is the older one and is used for smaller games.
+Another stadium is the Capitol One field Stadium which is the older one and is used for smaller games.

 The University also has a beautifully designed auditorium called the Clarice Smith Performing Center with comfortable seating and acoustics with performances happening all year round.